marigold-dev/training-dapp-1/README.md

 > :warning: This is not an HTML or REACT training, I will avoid as much of possible any complexity relative to these technologies

 The game consists on poking the owner of a smart contract.
-The smartcontract keeps a track of user interactions on its own storage
+The smartcontract keeps a track of user interactions and stores this trace.

 Poke sequence diagram
 ```mermaid